SerdarHelli/SerdarHelli.github.io/index.md

 ### About Me

-I'm S.Serdar Helli aka Space Cowboy.
+I'm S.Serdar Helli also known as Space Cowboy.
+"Am I a hero?
+I really can't say but yes...".

 I graduated from Yeditepe University as a biomedical engineer.
-I am currently a Master's degree student in Data Science.I am a person who loves to research ,embark on new adventures, and create new things. <strong>"Am I a hero?
-I really can't say but yes..."</strong>
+I am currently a Master's degree student in Data Science.I am a person who loves to research ,embark on new adventures, and create new things.I am passionate about AI ,Medical Imaging.
+Cheers!